FOSSEE/sees/versionControl/handOut.rst

     allow_push=*

 This will allow anybody to push to the repository, now.

+By the way, this ``hgrc`` is a repository level configuration file.
+We could also set the details of the user information in this file.

 Madhusudan can now push and his changes will appear in the central repository.